Dokken

-Dokken is an American glam metal band formed in Los Angeles in 1978.
+Dokken is an American metal band formed in Los Angeles in 1978.
 It split up in 1989 and reformed four years later.
-The band had several hit singles which charted on the Billboard Hot 100, such as "Alone Again", "In My Dreams", and "Burning Like a Flame", and have sold more than 10 million albums worldwide.
+The band has had several singles that charted on the Billboard Hot 100, such as "Alone Again", "In My Dreams", and "Burning Like a Flame", and has sold more than 10 million albums worldwide.
 The live album Beast from the East was nominated for the inaugural Grammy Award for Best Metal Performance in 1989.

 The classic Dokken line-up consisted of founder Don Dokken on vocals, George Lynch on lead guitar, Mick Brown on drums and Jeff Pilson, who replaced the Ratt-bound Juan Croucier in 1983, on bass; this line-up remained stable from 1983 to 1989, and again from 1993 to 1998, and briefly reunited in 2016.
 After several personnel changes on guitar, Dokken's attorney Jon Levin stepped in to fill the role in 2004.
 In 2001, Barry Sparks replaced Pilson on bass.
 In 2009, Sean McNabb (formerly with Great White and Quiet Riot) replaced him, and was then replaced by Chris McCarvill in 2015.
 As of Mick Brown's retirement from the band in July 2019, Don Dokken is the only remaining original band member.
 Brown's vacancy was filled by BJ Zampa of House of Lords fame.

 Band history

 Early years (1976–1983)

 Don Dokken's first band formed in 1976, named Airborn.
 He played shows at clubs in the Los Angeles area, including the Starwood on Sunset Strip.
 Airborn included Bobby Blotzer on drums and Juan Croucier on bass, but Blotzer and Croucier left the band in 1978 to form FireFoxx.
 Don Dokken was unable to keep the Airborn name because another band named Airborne had already acquired a record deal.
 Bringing in Greg Pecka on drums and Steven R. Barry on bass, Dokken recorded a 7" single, "Hard Rock Woman" b/w "Broken Heart", released in 1979 under the band name Dokken, produced by Drake Levin, best known as the guitarist for Paul Revere & the Raiders.

-A Dokken line-up consisting of Don, guitarist Greg Leon, drummer Gary Holland (both from the band Suite 19 which also once featured Mötley Crüe's Tommy Lee), and bassist Gary Link toured Germany in 1979 where the band met an up-and-coming producer by the name of Michael Wagener, also the live sound engineer for Accept, who would follow Don back to Los Angeles for a short vacation, a move that became permanent shortly thereafter.
+A Dokken line-up consisting of Don, guitarist Greg Leon, drummer Gary Holland (both from the band Suite 19 which also once featured Mötley Crüe's Tommy Lee), and bassist Gary Link toured Germany in 1979 where the band met an up-and-coming producer named Michael Wagener, also the live sound engineer for Accept, who would follow Don back to Los Angeles for a short vacation, a move that became permanent shortly thereafter.
 The '79 touring line-up quickly fell apart with Leon taking over Randy Rhoads' spot in Quiet Riot and Holland joining Dante Fox, later known as Great White.
 A Michael Wagener-produced Hamburg recording of the '79 line-up surfaced in 1989 under the title Back in the Streets, released by the German label Repertoire Records without the band's consent.
 Dokken toured Germany again in 1980, this time with Croucier back on bass.